-Drawing inspiration from the rich history of the surrounding landscape, Earthscape has crafted a space that that combines the unique cultural heritage of the site with exciting play environments that provide challenge, graduated risk, and opportunities for both social and sensory play.
+Drawing inspiration from the rich history of the surrounding landscape, Earthscape has designed a play space that combines the unique cultural heritage of the site with exciting play environments that provide challenge, graduated risk, and opportunities for both social and sensory play.

-Further North along the path sits the junior play area.
-This area presents challenges and opportunities tailored for little ones aged 2-5.
-A fallen log climber and adjacent log steppers promote motor skill development at an appropriate scale for the age group.
-The West end of the area is defined by a wide hillslide nestled in a grassy knoll.
-The slide itself if bordered by vertical log steppers on one side and log terraces on the other, both providing fun and challenging ways to clamber to the top.
-Finally, traditional climbing bars integrate more senior challenges for any older friends or parents sharing the space in with the little ones.
+The junior play area presents challenges and opportunities tailored for little ones aged 2 to 5 years.
+A fallen log climber and adjacent log steppers promote motor skill development at an appropriate scale for this age group.
+Using natural topographic changes, a wide hill slide is nestled in a grassy knoll.
+The slide itself is bordered by vertical log steppers on one side and log terraces on the other, both providing fun and challenging ways to clamber to the top.
+Traditional climbing bars integrate more senior challenges for any older friends or parents sharing the space in with the little ones.

 Along the path to the beach, visitors encounter the sand and water play area.
 Bordered by a concrete runnel on one side and natural log edging on the other, this area encourages children to communicate and work together as they build and create with water and sand.
 They can build dams and learn from the primal dynamics of flow and resistance, solids versus liquids, and sand versus water.